 Bad boys are attractive.
 Sorry, but they are.
 They ooze masculinity, adventure, and sex.
 You wouldn’t be the first person to get taken in by one.
 You wouldn’t be the first person — nor would you be the last — to assume that this bad boy is different.
 That, yes, he’s a jerk to everyone (including you), and yes, he never calls when he says he will, and yes, he’s got a temper (oh boy does he have a temper), but that’s okay.
 He’ll change.
 But you’d be wrong (so very wrong) and marrying him would only end in tears.

 Bad boys are attractive because the raw masculine energy that we, as women, are drawn to, is so near the surface with them.
-The things we naturally gravitate towards about men — their power, their ambition, their sex-drive, their passion — are right there.
+The things we naturally gravitate towards in men — their power, their ambition, their sex-drive, their passion — are right there.
 We make the mistake of thinking he’s going to love us and nurture us and protect us with just as much intensity as he does all those other things.
 But that’s not the way it works.
 Sorry.

 The man you marry can — and should — be driven, passionate, ambitious, and sexual.
 But those drives aren’t any good if they’re not held in check, to be used at the right time for the right reasons.
 This is true about any of our urges.
 I mean, you might have the urge to help people in need, for example, but if you don’t choose your moments and channel your efforts to appropriate causes you’ll end up being that person always offering unsolicited advice at dinner parties, and no one likes that person!
 Trust me.